What is the SILC?

 - Advising on Independent Living issues, including policy development and review.

 Who are the SILC members?
-(PDF or WORD)
+(PDF or Text Version)

 What committees does the SILC have?